On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Single Continuous Slowing Down Equation

 \begin{assumption}[TC] Let $\gamma_{\pm}(\phi)=\phi_{|\Gamma_{\pm}}$ and $\gamma_{\rm m}(\phi):=\phi(\cdot,\cdot,E_{\rm m}),\ \gamma_{0}(\phi):=\phi(\cdot,\cdot,0)$.
 The assumption is that the linear maps

 are well-defined and continuous. \end{assumption}

-\begin{remark} In the case where $S=S(E)$ is independent of $x$ and $S\in C(I)$ one can show that the assumption ${\bf TC}$ holds.
+\begin{remark} In the case where $S_0=S_0(E)$ is independent of $x$ and $S_0\in C(I)$ one can show that the assumption ${\bf TC}$ holds.
 The proof can be based on the techniques of the proof of Theorem \ref{tth} and Example \ref{desolex1}.
-If $S=S(x,E)$ depends also on $x$, we conjecture that it suffices only to assume that $S$ is regular enough. \end{remark}
+If $S_0=S_0(x,E)$ depends also on $x$, we conjecture that it suffices only to assume that $S_0$ is regular enough for validity of ${\bf TC}$. \end{remark}

 Let

 be the formal transpose of $P(x,\omega,E,D)$.
 Making the assumption ${\bf TC}$ the (extended) Green formula \bea & \int_{G\times S\times I}(P(x,\omega,E,D) \phi)v\ dxd\omega dE -\int_{G\times S\times I}(P'(x,\omega,E,D) v)\phi\ dxd\omega dE\nonumber\\ ={}& \int_{\partial G\times S\times I}(\omega\cdot \nu) v\ \phi\ d\sigma d\omega dE\nonumber\\ & + \int_{G\times S}\big(S_0(\cdot,0)\phi(\cdot,\cdot,0)v(\cdot,\cdot,0)-S_0(\cdot,E_{\rm m})\phi(\cdot,\cdot,E_{\rm m})v(\cdot,\cdot,E_{\rm m})\big)dx d\omega \eea is valid for all $\phi,\ v\in {\s H}_P(G\times S\times I^\circ)$ for which $({\rm supp}(v))\cap \partial (G\times S\times I)$ is a compact subset of $\Gamma_-\cup \Gamma_+\cup (G\times S\times\{E_m\})\cup(G\times S\times\{0\})$.
 Moreover, (\ref{green-ex}) holds for $\phi,\ v\in {\s H}_P(G\times S\times I^\circ)$ when $\gamma_{\pm}(\phi)\in T^2(\Gamma_{\pm})$ and $\gamma_{\rm m}(\phi),\ \gamma_0(\psi)\in L^2(G\times S)$.
 We omit the proof of both these claims.